nealrobbins/liferay-docs/discover/portal/articles/100-web-experience-management/04-creating-web-content/02-designing-uniform-content/01-creating-structured-content/00-creating-structured-web-content-intro.markdown

 reformatting them before they are published.

-Structures give you the ability to provide a format for your content so your writers know what needs to be entered to have a complete article.
+Structures give you the ability to provide a format for your content so your writers know exactly what a complete article needs.
 Using structures, you can provide a form for your users which spells out exactly what is required and can be formatted automatically using a template.

-You create a structure by adding form controls such as text fields, text boxes, text areas (HTML), check boxes, select boxes and multi-selection lists.
-Also, you can add specialized, Liferay-specific application fields such as an Image Uploader and Documents and Media right onto the structure.
-Furthermore, you can move the elements around by dragging them where you want them.
-This makes it easy for you to prototype different orders for your input fields.
+You create a structure by adding form controls such as text fields, text boxes, HTML text areas, check boxes, select boxes and multi-selection lists.
+You can add specialized application fields such as an Image Uploader or Documents and Media right onto the structure.
+Positioning elements is accomplished by drag-and-drop, making it easy for you to prototype different orders for your input fields.
 Additionally, elements can be grouped together into blocks which can then be repeatable.
 Template writers can then write a template which loops through these blocks and presents your content in innovative ways, such as in sliding navigation bars, content which scrolls with the user, and more.

 Next you'll take a look at how you can create and edit structures through the Manage Structures interface.